 4. Increase Whole Body Muscle Definition – HGH Promotion

 Throughout the movements of a push up, you recruit a wide array of primary and stabilizing muscles.
-The more muscle mass that’s utilized in an strength training exercise, the greater the production and release of a specialized hormone known as HGH, or human growth hormone.
+The more muscle mass utilized in a strength training exercise, the greater the production and release of a specialized hormone known as HGH, or human growth hormone.

-As a young man or woman, your body pumped out large concentrations of this specialized hormone to support the natural growth of your entire body.
-However, as you age the natural release of HGH declines, which makes building muscle a challenging task for older adults.
+As a young man or woman, your body pumps out large concentrations of this specialized hormone to support the natural growth of your entire body.
+However, as you age, the natural release of HGH declines, making building muscle challenging for older adults.

-By calling upon such a wide array of muscles, the production of HGH is triggered, which ultimately results in muscle hypertrophy – or muscle growth.
+By calling upon such a wide array of muscles, the production of HGH is triggered, ultimately resulting in muscle hypertrophy – or muscle growth.
 To maximize push up benefits, you must incorporate this exercise into your regular strength training program.

 5. Protect Your Shoulders from Injury

-The standard push up has been found to be among the most effective ways to safeguard your shoulder joints from injury; especially in older adults.
+The standard push up is among the most effective ways to safeguard your shoulder joints from injury, especially in older adults.
 Because push ups call upon stabilizing muscles, which surround the rotator cuff joint, this area of the body is strengthened and conditioned for dynamic movements.